JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::locale::set()

-This function sets the locale to en_US.UTF-8 and sets the timezone to UTC. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L1298-L1318)
+This function sets the locale to en_US.UTF-8 and sets the timezone to UTC. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L1314-L1334)
+@dev-note: This function is required for the installation of the vStacklet software.

 todo: This function is still a work in progress.
 - [ ] implement arguments to set the locale